JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 * **Example**: A GitHub API user can configure a webhook on their repository.
 When a new commit is pushed, GitHub sends a `POST` request to the user's webhook URL with a JSON payload containing information about the commit.
 The user's application can then process this data in real-time, perhaps by triggering an automated build process.

 ### Gitea 101

+Gitea x GHA

+With Github you can get GHA for free on public repos.

+But how about setting Github to Gitea webhooks and then build your site on your homelab automatically?

 Yes, you can absolutely create users and clone repositories from Gitea using the command line.